alsyundawy/dns-blocklists/FAQ.md

 > [!NOTE]
 > **You usually don't need to add the Fake or Pop-Up Ads lists separately, they're already baked in, though coverage varies by version:**
 > - The [Fake](README.md#fake) list (scam shops, fake streaming sites, cost traps) isn't included in Light at all.
 It's fully included in Normal, Pro, Pro++, Ultimate, and in TIF, TIF medium, and TIF mini.
-> - The [Pop-Up Ads](README.md#popupads) list is fully included in Pro, Pro++, and Ultimate.
-It's only partially covered in Normal and partially in TIF, so running Normal together with the full TIF list gets you full coverage.
+> - The [Pop-Up Ads](README.md#popupads) list is only partially covered in Light, Normal, and TIF.
+It's fully included in Pro, Pro++, and Ultimate.
 >
-> Two specialized lists sit outside the main tiers and aren't included anywhere by default: [URL Shortener](README.md#urlshortener) (mainly for high-security setups, since it can break legit short links) and [DNS Rebind Protection](README.md#dnsrebind) (AdGuard/AdGuard Home only, stops attackers from resolving external domains to your local network's private IP addresses).
+> Two specialized lists sit outside the main tiers and aren't included anywhere by default: [URL Shortener](README.md#urlshortener) (mainly for high-security setups, since it can break legit short links) and [DNS Rebind Protection](README.md#dnsrebind) (works with AdGuard, AdGuard Home, and AdGuard DNS, stops attackers from resolving external domains to your local network's private IP addresses).
 Only add these if your setup really needs them.

 **[Back to top](#table-of-contents)**